-The general manager, management and all employees share the responsibility for carrying out DART’s commitment to Title VI.
+The CEO, management and all employees share the responsibility for carrying out DART’s commitment to Title VI.
 The DART customer service staff is responsible for the day-to-day operation of the program and receives and investigates Title VI complaints that come through the complaint procedures process.

 Any person who believes that he or she has been subjected to discrimination under Title VI on the basis of race, color or national origin may file a Title VI complaint with DART within 180 days from the date of the alleged discrimination.

 For additional information on DART's nondiscrimination obligations, please contact DART Customer Service at 515-283-8100.